MikroMacaroni/arcade-tycoon-classic/README.md

 Additional building and modeling help by hey_dudeface (ToastySkater)

-Not all assets, models in this game are from us, some are from the Roblox model library, some are from free models, or some are from other games.
+Not all assets in this game are from us, some are from the Roblox model library, some are from free models, or some are from other games.

 THERE ARE A TON OF FLAWS IN TERMS OF ASSET DESIGN, ASSET ORGANIZATION, OPTIMIZATIONS, SCRIPTING ORGANIZATION, ETC.